Top of page

 Hands of the rare book move team at the end of a shift– Brian, Alexander, Ellie, Dentor, Jennifer (r-l) [photo by Geraldine Dávila González]

 As we reported in July, the Law Library is the proud custodian of a new secure storage facility (SSF) for rare books.
 This new facility has better temperature and humidity controls than the temporary storage we used for our rare books, and we were eager and ready to move our collections to the SSF.
 This move has been a project involving teams of technicians and librarians carefully removing items from the shelf and placing them on the shelves in their new location with our clean hands– at least we started out that way.
 For preventive conservation, our bare hands are better than any fabric, which retains dirt that will be transferred to the books.
 At the end of a shift, though, we are the dirty ones.
-Our medieval codicologist says he can tell when colleagues have been working in collections all day: their hands are black and tan.
+Colleagues say they can tell when staff have been working on the move all day: their hands are black and tan.

 We’ve finally populated our new vault.
 Although we were too busy working to take photos while we were on the move, we took the time at the end of a shift to get a photo of the evidence.
 The whole shifting team isn’t pictured, but thanks to Ellie, Dentor, Alexander, Brian, Jon, Mariah, Julius, Eric, Monica and Nathan, our rare law collection is (mostly) sorted.